less-lab-uva/CS4501-Spring2021/labs/lab1.md

 Previously we displayed data on the terminal using `rostopic echo`.
 For identifying data patterns or trends, sometimes if helps to visualize the data through plots.

-With the rocket running, start `rqt_plot` in a separate Docker container and check your VNC browser:
+With the rocket running, start `rqt_plot` in a new terminal:

 ```bash
 $ rqt